 The creation of and support for the Continuous Update Project during the last ten years marks a remarkable commitment to a reliable process for capturing all relevant new evidence and enabling its up-to-date interrogation in ‘real time’.
 Because the CUP has embedded the value of a structured and systematic approach, it enables scientists from disparate backgrounds to share knowledge and reach agreed interpretation … The Recommendations made today are very securely based.

-– Professor Alan Jackson, Chair of the CUP Expert Panel
+– Professor Alan Jackson, Chair of the Expert Panel

-Even though the best available evidence has been used, that evidence does not normally prove, beyond all doubt, whether the exposures – diet, nutrition and physical activity – cause, or protect against, cancer.
+Even though the best available evidence has been used, that evidence does not normally prove, beyond all doubt, whether the risk factors – diet, nutrition and physical activity – cause, or protect against, cancer.

-The exposures themselves are complex and difficult to manipulate in experimental studies.
+The risk factors themselves are complex and difficult to manipulate in experimental studies.
 Furthermore, even if a person’s way of living does cause cancer, it may take years or decades for that cancer to develop.

 The WCRF/AICR criteria require a range of factors to be considered.
 These include quality of the studies – for example, whether the possibility of confounding, measurement errors and selection bias has been minimised.
 They also include the number of different study types and cohorts, whether there is any unexplained heterogeneity between results from different studies or populations, whether there is a dose–response relationship, and whether there is evidence of plausible biological mechanisms at typical levels of exposure.